falcosecurity/falco-website/content/docs/formatting.md

 ---
-title: Falco Formatting for Containers and Orchestration
+title: Formatting for Containers and Orchestration
-short: Formatting
 ---

-Like sysdig, Falco has native support for containers and orchestration environments.
+Like Sysdig, Falco has native support for containers and orchestration environments.
 With `-k`, falco communicates with the provided K8s API server to decorate events with the K8s pod/namespace/deployment/etc. associated with the event.
 With `-m`, falco communicates with the marathon server to do the same thing.

 Like sysdig, falco can be run with `-pk`/`-pm`/`-pc`/`-p` arguments that change the formatted output to be a k8s-friendly/mesos-friendly/container-friendly/general format.
 However, unlike sysdig, the source of formatted output is in the set of rules and not on the command line.
 This page provides more detail on how `-pk`/`-pm`/`-pc`/`-p` interacts with the format strings in the `output` attribute of rules.